afxz/supreme-rock/README.md

 ## Common Issues and Fixes
 - **Duplicate Links Posted**: This issue occurs if the bot fails to track the last posted link properly.
 The latest update ensures that the bot only posts new or updated links.
 - **Error Notifications**: Any errors encountered during execution are sent to the admin group for quick resolution.

+## Health Check
+The bot includes a simple HTTP server running on port 8080 to support health checks.
+This ensures compatibility with deployment platforms that require health checks.